 If the child is optional then it is known to exist when its initiator has been found.
-Any subsequent error parsing the child will not cause the parser to backtrack to try other alternatives.
+Any subsequent error parsing the child does not cause the parser to backtrack to try other alternatives.

 When 'no', the children of the sequence may have their dfdl:initiator property set to the empty string.